 This is the second of two workshops on the theme of ‘Nordic Peace Revisited’.
 The project provides a revisionist critical analysis of the normalisation of ideas about ‘Nordic peace’, where Nordic peace is bound up with claims about both internal regional dynamics and externally-oriented policy positions.
 By invitation only.
 Contact: Johan Strang, firstname.lastname@example.org

-- The course has been postponed due the COVID-19 outbreak and related prevention measures.
+- The workshop has been postponed due to the COVID-19 outbreak and related prevention measures.
 The new dates wil be informed later on.

 Workshop: Nordic Borders - Early Career Researcher's workshop